Liam Gallagher and Ozzy Osbourne lead tributes to Foo Fighters’ Taylor Hawkins

 Ozzy Osbourne, Liam Gallagher and Ringo Starr have led tributes to “incredible talent” Taylor Hawkins, following the Foo Fighters musician’s death aged 50.

-The drummer’s death was announced on Friday (25 March) by the band, who are currently touring South America.
+The news was announced on Friday (25 March) by the band, who are currently touring South America.

 “The Foo Fighters family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins,” a statement shared on Twitter read.